 Diluted earnings/loss per share is calculated by the treasury stock method.
 Under the treasury stock method, the weighted average number of common shares outstanding for the calculation of diluted loss per share assumes that the proceeds to be received on the exercise of dilutive share options and warrants are used to repurchase common shares at the average market price during the period.
 Diluted loss per share has not been presented separately as the effect of common shares issuable on the exercise of stock options and share purchase warrants would be anti-dilutive.
-As at October 31, 2020 the Company had 525,000 (2019-890,000) potentially dilutive shares from its issued and outstanding stock options.
+As at October 31, 2021, the Company had 250,000 (2020 - 525,000) potentially dilutive shares from outstanding stock options.